A study found “that websites with a stronger emotional impact produced a greater intent to buy.”

 Here’s an example from Moz.
 Their Whiteboard Friday videos express excitement as experts teach SEO and online marketing skills, and they receive thousands of YouTube views.

-Talia Wolf, the Founder and CEO of Conversioner, states, “Great marketing campaigns look at the entire product as an ecosystem.
-Rather than just changing the headline, or the colors of individual elements, they approach the product as a whole.”
+Talia Wolf, the Founder of Conversioner, states, “Great marketing campaigns look at the entire product as an ecosystem.
+Rather than just changing the headline or the colors of individual elements, they approach the product as a whole.”

 There is real value in tapping into people’s emotions.
 Work with your team to develop digital content that connects to your shoppers’ sentiments.
 It will help maximize your lead conversions.